apache/datafusion/docs/specification/invariants.md

 #### Column

-A type of logical node in a logical plan consists of field name and relation name.
+An identifier in a logical plan consists of field name and relation name.

 ### Physical